jsjtxietian/jsjtxietian.github.io/source/_posts/float.md

 * when all exponent bits are one:
   * Mantissa = 0 => Infinity
   * Mantissa ≠ 0 => NaN => By default the result of any operation involving NaNs will result in a NaN as well.
 NaNs are not equal to anything, even to themselves.
-* Incrementing the integer representation of the maximum `float` value by one => You get infinity.
-Decrementing the integer form of the minimum `float` => You enter the world of subnormals.
-Decrease it for the smallest subnormal => You get zero.
-Things fall into place just perfectly.
-The two caveats with this trick is that it won’t jump from +0.0 to −0.0 and vice versa.

 ![image-20241224115317225](./../Assets/float/image-20241224115317225.png)

 `bfloat16` is  a 16-bit floating point number type with a much smaller range and precision than the IEEE-standard `float32` type, making it much faster to compute with.
 The `bfloat16` is much easier to convert to and from `float32` than `float16` is -- it's just a single bit shift, because its exponent takes the same number of bits.